Tom's Guide Verdict

-Like most modern consoles, the Switch has a fairly unremarkable design: rectangles mixed with a few softer curves, all rendered in matte plastics.
+Like most modern consoles, the Nintendo Switch has a fairly unremarkable design: rectangles mixed with a few softer curves, all rendered in matte plastics.
 You can choose the Neon color option, whose blue and red Joy-Con controllers give it a bit more personality, or the plainer all-gray version which gives a more cohesive look to the console.
 Either way, the centerpiece of the Switch is a gray rectangle with the display on it.

-The dock, a rather dull rectangle of gray plastic, is more interesting than its appearance would indicate.
+The dock, a rather dull rectangle of gray plastic by default, is more interesting than its appearance would indicate.
 There's a space for the Switch to slide into, which contains a hidden USB Type-C connector, plus a port for the AC adapter to attach.
 The side and back of the dock contain a total of three USB ports for plugging in accessories and an HDMI output to connect to your monitor or TV, covered by a moulded flap that aims to keep your cables tidy.
 (See our recommendations for the best gaming TVs to find the best match for the Switch)

 Mechanically, however, the Switch is very smart.
 With the Joy-Cons attached to its side rails, the console behaves like a large handheld.
 Alternatively, you can slide the Joy-Cons off and use them separately in tabletop mode.
 When you play this way, you can lay the Switch flat, or prop it up on its built-in stand.
 Finally, there's TV mode, where the console plugs into the included dock to play your games on a separate display.